Visiting Canyonlands National Park in May

 Utah National Parks get crowded during the peak seasons of spring, summer and fall.
 We recommend getting into Canyonlands early or later in the day to avoid lines into the park.

-Check out this list of things to do at Canyonlands National Park, and what to expect during the month of May.
+Check out this list of Canyonlands National Park activities and what to expect during the month of May.

 In May the Canyonlands hikes are so nice because the sun is out and it’s not overly hot.
 This is quite different from summer when you’re sweating and worrying about heat exhaustion.